tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/PHYS2010/Week 4 - Coupled Oscillators.md

 		- Find the correct superposition of the normal modes
 		- retrieve the corresponding solution for the physical variables.

+#### Energy transfer between coupled pendula
+Find the behaviour of two coupled pendula if

 # Conceptual Info
 ---